jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) in any other case,—
     (i) that the person intended to commit the offence, or the offence occurred as a consequence of any reckless act or omission by the person with the knowledge that that act or omission would or would be likely to cause serious damage to the marine environment; and
     (ii) that the commission of the offence has caused or is likely to cause serious damage to the marine environment.
-(3) Every person who commits an offence against section 238 or section 239 or section 242 is liable,— (a) in the case of an individual, to a fine not exceeding $10,000 and, if the offence is a continuing one, to a further fine not exceeding $2,000 for every day or part of a day during which the offence is continued:
+(3) Every person who commits an offence against section 238 or section 239 or section 242 is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $10,000 and, if the offence is a continuing one, to a further fine not exceeding $2,000 for every day or part of a day during which the offence is continued:
   (b) in the case of a body corporate, to a fine not exceeding $100,000 and, if the offence is a continuing one, to a further fine not exceeding $20,000 for every day or part of a day during which the offence is continued:
   (c) in the case of an individual who, or a body corporate that, commits an offence against section 238, to an additional penalty under section 409.

 ### 245 Penalties in respect of sections 240 and 241
-Every person who commits an offence against section 240 or section 241 is liable,— (a) in the case of an individual, to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $1,000 for every day or part of a day during which the offence is continued:
+Every person who commits an offence against section 240 or section 241 is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $1,000 for every day or part of a day during which the offence is continued:
   (b) in the case of a body corporate, to a fine not exceeding $50,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.